PythonForChange/PythonForChange.github.io-/index.md

 ### Support or Contact

-Having trouble with Python for Change Software?
+Having trouble with Python For Change Software?
 Check out our [documentation](https://pythonforchange.github.io/).

 ---